Choulex: Religion

 From the 2000 census, 382 or 40.9% were Roman Catholic, while 221 or 23.6% belonged to the Swiss Reformed Church.
-Of the rest of the population, there were 8 members of an Orthodox church (or about 0.86% of the population), there was 1 individual who belongs to the Christian Catholic Church, and there were 22 individuals (or about 2.35% of the population) who belonged to another Christian church.
+Of the rest of the population, there were eight members of an Eastern Orthodox Church (or about 0.86% of the population), there was one individual who belongs to the Christian Catholic Church of Switzerland, and there were 22 individuals (or about 2.35% of the population) who belonged to another Christian church.
 There were 24 individuals (or about 2.57% of the population) who were Jewish, and 17 (or about 1.82% of the population) who were Islamic.
-There was 1 person who was Buddhist and 1 individual who belonged to another church.
-179 (or about 19.14% of the population) belonged to no church, are agnostic or atheist, and 79 individuals (or about 8.45% of the population) did not answer the question.
+There was one person who was Buddhist and one who belonged to another church.
+About 19.14 percent of the population (or 179 individuals) belong to no church, are agnostic or atheist, and 79 individuals (or about 8.45% of the population) did not answer the question.

 Education

 In Choulex about 281 or (30.1%) of the population have completed non-mandatory upper secondary education, and 252 or (27.0%) have completed additional higher education (either university or a Fachhochschule).
 Of the 252 who completed tertiary schooling, 42.1% were Swiss men, 34.1% were Swiss women, 13.5% were non-Swiss men and 10.3% were non-Swiss women.

-During the 2009-2010 school year there were a total of 212 students in the Choulex school system.
-The education system in the Canton of Geneva allows young children to attend two years of non-obligatory Kindergarten.
+During the 2009–2010 school year there were a total of 212 students in the Choulex school system.
+The education system in the Canton of Geneva allows young children to attend two years of non-obligatory kindergarten.
 During that school year, there were 13 children who were in a pre-kindergarten class.
 The canton's school system provides two years of non-mandatory kindergarten and requires students to attend six years of primary school, with some of the children attending smaller, specialized classes.
 In Choulex there were 28 students in kindergarten or primary school and - students were in the special, smaller classes.
 The secondary school program consists of three lower, obligatory years of schooling, followed by three to five years of optional, advanced schools.
 There were 28 lower secondary students who attended school in Choulex.
 There were 39 upper secondary students from the municipality along with 12 students who were in a professional, non-university track program.
 An additional 39 students attended a private school.

-As of 2000, there were 5 students in Choulex who came from another municipality, while 131 residents attended schools outside the municipality.
+As of 2000, there were five students in Choulex who came from another municipality, while 131 residents attended schools outside the municipality.